tnichols217/notes-old/APLang/Speech.md

 ````

 %%
-Alright lets start off with
+Alright lets start off with the why.
+Why would I
 %%

 ---